Client-to-server API reference

 #Log out

-Log a user out and invalidate their current session.
+Log out a user and invalidate their current session.

 In order to invalidate the user's current session, the request must include a valid JWT access token or refresh token in the Authorization header.
 This token can be expired.